 It turned out to be a dead end, so the lack of a sign post caused us to waste time going in the wrong direction – and included a few scrapes and spiderwebs!
 We then had to backtrack and figure out where we were supposed to cross.

-So don’t stop with creating goals – get those milestones written down too, and make sure everyone sees how the training strategy is keeping things on track through each milestone.
+So don’t stop with creating goals – get those milestones written down too, and make sure everyone sees how the training strategy is keeping things on track through each milestone, guiding you toward the big-picture goals.

 Here’s a real-life example from a BizLibrary client of how to tie together an organizational goal with a training goal, and what milestones would look like for that goal.

-When you’ve identified big picture goals to help you gain a competitive advantage, aligning training goals and setting up milestones to reach them is your avenue to successfully gaining that advantage.
+When you’ve identified big picture goals to help you gain a sustainable competitive advantage, aligning training goals and setting up milestones to reach them is your avenue to successfully creating and maintaining that advantage through your people’s continual improvement in knowledge and skills.

 Being at the top of your industry requires a continual focus on developing your employees.
 As Simon Sinek puts it: